Updated: May 28, 2026

 PWAs mean working with one codebase that suits multiple platforms.
 This alone makes maintaining a progressive web application more manageable and affordable.
 In our experience, support for PWA requires around 10% of its development cost.

-Native apps: In addition to the impact on the project’s cost, separate codebases lead to higher maintenance costs for your app.
+Native apps: In addition to the impact on the project’s development cost, separate codebases lead to higher maintenance costs for your app.
 Statistics show you’ll need 15–20% of the development expenses to maintain your native mobile application.

-— Eduard Belianinik, Head of Mobile Development, *instinctools
+— Eduard Belianinik, Head of Mobile Development, Instinctools

 There is one more thing to keep in mind at the start, which applies to both PWAs and native apps.
 The application code should initially be clear and readable to make updates easier for developers.
 Maintaining the code written with multiple workarounds to cover the functionality you need will be tricky.
-Consider this when choosing a technical partner for application development.
+Consider this when choosing a technical partner for mobile app development.

 3. Security